rorygibson/statik/README.md

 Generally it's hard.
 You either have to know HTML, or pay someone.
 And if you're a designer, and you want to make a site content managed - then again, you're back to writing-it-in-Wordpress, instead of working in your favourite tools of HTML and CSS.

-CES lets you copy a static site into a directory on the server (probably using FTP, like back in the day), where it serves from, just like Apache.
+Statik lets you copy a static site into a directory on the server (probably using FTP, like back in the day), where it serves from, just like Apache.
 Except, whenever you want to, you can fire a browser at http://website/login, punch in a username and password, and live-edit the content on the page.

 That's it.